1635 / c.1642 Hessel Gerritsz / Willem Blaeu map of the East Indies

 Publication History and Census

-This map was executed in 1634 for inclusion in Blaeu's atlases.
-There are two known proof states, lacking cartouches, prior to the inclusion of the map in any book.
-It first appeared in the 1635 German edition of the Blaeu Novus Atlas, and was included in all of Willem and Joan Blaeu's atlases thereafter, with no further state changes.
+This map was engraved as a chart by Hessel Gerritsz between 1630 and his death in 1632.
+When Blaeu succeeded Gerritsz as the official chartmaker to the VOC, the copperplate was purchased by Willem Blaeu with the aid of Laurens Reael.
+It first appeared in Blaeu's 1634 atlas in its second state, sporting a decorative engraving but lacking the dedication to Reael.
+The third state, including the dedication, first appeared in the 1635 Blaeu Novus Atlas and was included in all of Willem and Joan Blaeu's atlases thereafter, with no further state changes.
 The present example conforms typographically to examples found in Dutch editions of the Novus Atlas (1642 - 1658).
 Separate examples of the map are well represented in institutional collections and appear on the market from time to time.

 CartographerS